 - some type of jam

-- Moroccan mortadella – it’s meat and it comes in a package like this.
-It’s a processed turkey bologna.
+- Moroccan mortadella – it’s a processed meat I’d describe as turkey bologna.

 - La Vache Qui Rit cheese triangles – known in the US as Laughing Cow cheese

 - m’semmen (special occasion)

 - you might also find some fruit or yogurt such as traditional Moroccan Raib

 - eggs/omelette in some cases

 - eggs with khlii (a type of salted lamb or beef)

 - orange juice

 I find Moroccan breakfast to be a contrast tom other meals.
 It surprises me how vast the styles, flavors and complexities of lunch and dinner meals can be, while breakfasts and even sweets to some degree are pretty basic.